pythonanywhere/help_pages/articles/RequestingWhitelistAdditions.md

 ## Whitelist explanation

-Our whitelist is in place to prevent malicious users from using free accounts to hack into and generally spam other websites.
+Our whitelist is in place to prevent malicious users from using *free* accounts to hack into and generally spam other websites anonymously.

+It does not apply to paid
+accounts, as we can link them to real people via the payment details, so they have unrestricted Internet access.

 ## Requesting an addition to the whitelist